skmin-lab/unixmd/docs/source/objects/qm/prog_columbus.rst

 - **cpscf_max_iter** *(integer)* - Default: *100*

-  This parameter determines the maximum number of iterations for the CP-CASSCF equations.
+  This parameter determines the maximum number of iterations for the CP-MRCI equations.

 \